conda-forge/r-randtoolbox-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Provides (1) pseudo random generators - general linear congruential generators, multiple recursive generators and generalized feedback shift register (SF-Mersenne Twister algorithm and WELL generators); (2) quasi random generators - the Torus algorithm, the Sobol sequence, the Halton sequence (including the Van der Corput sequence) and (3) some RNG tests - the gap test, the serial test, the poker test.
-The package depends on rngWELL package but it can be provided without this dependency on demand to the maintainer.
-For true random number generation, use the 'random' package, for Latin Hypercube Sampling (a hybrid QMC method), use the 'lhs' package.
-A number of RNGs and tests for RNGs are also provided by 'RDieHarder', all available on CRAN.
-There is also a small stand-alone package 'rngwell19937' for the WELL19937a RNG.
+Summary: Provides (1) pseudo random generators - general linear congruential generators,  multiple recursive generators and generalized feedback shift register (SF-Mersenne Twister algorithm and WELL generators); (2) quasi random generators - the Torus algorithm, the Sobol sequence, the Halton sequence (including the Van der Corput sequence) and (3) some generator tests - the gap test, the serial test, the poker test.
+See e.g. Gentle (2003) <doi:10.1007/b97336>.
+The package can be provided without the rngWELL dependency on demand.
+Take a look at the Distribution task view of types and tests of random number generators.
+Version in Memoriam of Diethelm and Barbara Wuertz.